 This video shows you how to change the oil and oil filter in your 2009 Mazda 6.
 When you change your own oil, you know that you are putting quality oil in your 6 and that the filter is being changed too.
 Most importantly, you get a chance to look around under your 6 for potential trouble spots.
 This video shows you the location of your oil drain plug, oil filter, oil fill cap and dipstick in addition to the steps needed to change the oil and filter in your 6.
 For most Mazdas, you can wrap an old belt around the oil filter and unscrew it by hand.
 If you can't do this, see our parts page to find a Mazda 6 oil filter wrench.
 If your 6 is too low to the ground to access your drain plug and oil filter, be sure to use jack stands and safe jacking procedures before getting under your 6.

 Most Mazdas have the oil type printed on the oil cap - it will likely be 5W-20, 5W-30, 5W-40, 10W-30 or 10W-40.
 If it isn't printed on the oil cap, check your owners manual for the exact type before adding new oil.
 We recommend wearing safety glasses whenever you are working under your 6.
 You never know what could be dripping down from the engine, battery acid, engine coolant, brake fluid, etc. All of these fluids are extremely harmful to your eyes and skin so it is important to protect yourself.

-If your blinker doesn't blink, or blinks rapidly, you likely have a burnt out bulb2012 Mazda 6 i 2.5L 4 Cyl.
+Don't send mixed signals - if your turn signal doesn't blink, or blinks rapidly, you likely have a burnt out bulb2012 Mazda 6 i 2.5L 4 Cyl.